BRP Bacolod City: History

+Construction and commissioning

-The BRP Bacolod City was built by Halter/Moss Point Marine of Escatawpa, Mississippi in the United States and was commissioned into Philippine Navy in 1993.
+BRP Bacolod City was built by Halter/Moss Point Marine of Escatawpa, Mississippi in the United States and was commissioned into Philippine Navy in 1993.
 Both ships of its class were purchased brand-new by the Philippine government through the FMS program of the United States.
 Since its commissioning, both ships of its class have been rigorously used in military and peacetime operations, and have taken part in joint military exercises with foreign navies as well.

+1995 Pestaño incident

+Bacolod City was briefly the subject of public scrutiny due to the September 27, 1995 onboard death of Ensign Philip Pestaño.
+Pestaño was found in his cabin was with a gunshot wound in his right temple during routine travel to Manila from Sangley Point in Cavite.
+Pestaño's family filed murder charges but the cases were eventually dismissed.

+Current assignment

-Presently it is assigned with the Service Force of the Philippine Fleet.
+The Bacolod City is currently assigned with the Service Force of the Philippine Fleet.

 Technical details

 The ship is powered by two General Motors-EMD 16-645EZ6 diesel engines with a combined power of around 5,800 hp driving two propellers.
 The main engines can propel the 1,400 ton (4,265 tons full load) ship at a maximum speed of around 12 kn.
 At a sustained speed of 10 kn, it range is at around 8300 nmi.

 As an amphibious transport, it is fairly armed for defensive purposes, and carries two M2 12.7mm machine guns at the front side decks, and two Mk.10 Oerlikon 20 mm cannons near its two LCVPs.

 The prime mission of the ship is the direct transport and discharge of liquid and dry cargo to shallow terminal areas, remote under-developed coastlines and on inland waterways.

 The ship does not require external cranes or port facilities, and even in only four feet of water under full load, the ship is still able to land.
 This capability expands the choice of landing locations, and at the same time reduces the potential enemy impact on the logistics support operations.

 The ships have a capacity to transport up to 48 TEU or 2,280 tons vehicles/general cargo, or up to 900 tons on Logistics Over The Shore (LOTS) / amphibious operations.
 Its ramps and the main deck are able to withstand roll-on/roll-off operations of even heavy main battle tanks.